 Level 2 of Wufengchi Waterfall

-Level 2 of Wufengchi Waterfalls was about 3-storey tall and was so powerful we were sprayed with water even from a distance.
+Level 2 of Wufengchi Waterfalls was about three stories tall and was so powerful we were sprayed with water even from a distance.
 There were a few elderly locals sitting around and enjoying the view and the cool mist.

 Sadly, this Level 2 Wufengchi waterfall wasn’t one that we could jump into and interact with.
 It was for viewing only.
 The strong water spray in the chilly morning also meant we couldn’t stay for long as we were getting damp and cold.
 It was quite a touch and go waterfall experience for us.